 as a Decorator

-Decorators are everywhere in Python.
-They’re functions that take another function as an argument and return a new function with added functionality.
+Decorators are frequently used in Python.
+They’re typically functions that take another function as an argument and return a new function with added functionality.
 With a decorator, you can attach pre- and post-processing operations to an existing function.

 The decorator syntax consists of placing the name of the decorator function with a leading @